-When a company places an order with a foundry, the correct material specification must be identified in order for the desired casting to have the qualities required for best performance.
-Orders for castings are usually made to ASTM specifications, which classifies steel and other materials based on mechanical properties, chemical analysis, and intended use.
+The correct material specification of a casting must be identified before placing an order with a foundry.
+This ensures the desired casting will have the necessary qualities for best performance and durability.
+Orders for castings at a foundry are typically made to ASTM specifications—a system of classifying steel and other materials based on mechanical properties, chemical analysis, and intended use.
 ASTM International, formerly known as the American Society for Testing and Materials (ASTM), is a globally recognized standards organization.

-Depending on the mechanical and chemical properties required, steel (element Fe) will contain varying amounts of foreign elements (alloys) in addition to carbon (element C).
-ASTM A27 is a specification developed for carbon steel castings for general application.
-Often referred to as "mild steel" or "plain carbon steel," the balance of cost versus strength of this common form of cast steel make it desirable for a wide range of uses.
+Depending on the mechanical and chemical properties required, steel (Fe) will contain varying amounts of foreign elements (alloys) in addition to carbon (C).
+ASTM A27 is a specification developed for carbon steel castings for general applications.
+Often referred to as mild steel, or plain carbon steel, the balance of cost vs. strength of this common form of cast steel makes it desirable for a wide range of uses.

-There are several grades and two classes of steel castings covered under ASTM A27, and each grade varies based on the chemical composition and types of heat treating needed to affect changes in mechanical properties.
+There are several steel grades and two classes of steel castings covered under ASTM A27.
+Each grade varies based on the chemical composition and type of heat treating needed to affect changes in mechanical properties.

-Supplemental tests can be applied to specifications when testing beyond chemical and tensile analyses are demanded.
-Such supplemental testing requires producers to conduct from a selection of additional tests:
+Supplemental tests can be applied to specifications when testing beyond chemical and tensile analyses.
+Supplemental testing requires producers to conduct from a selection of additional tests.

 Selecting a steel grade

+When choosing a steel grade, choose one that fulfills actual requirements, rather than a grade that aims to fulfill conditions that are never expected.
 Higher grades and additional tests will typically demand higher costs.
-Therefore, when choosing your steel grade, it is advisable to choose the one that fulfills your actual requirements rather than a grade that—perhaps with several supplemental requirements being checked—would fulfill conditions that are never expected.
-If superfluous testing or acceptance criteria beyond actual need is called for, expense is added without necessarily increasing serviceability of the casting.
-The amount of testing demanded and the required acceptance criteria should follow design and service requirements.
+When superfluous testing or acceptance criteria beyond what is needed is performed, expenses are added without necessarily increasing the serviceability of the casting.
+The amount of testing demanded and the acceptance criteria should follow design and service requirements.

 Selecting a steel class